 “What?!!!!
 This is composed by Anu Malik?
 Really?”

 This is a statement I hear on a weekly basis.
 The very same comment is not uncommon on YouTube videos of several of the composer’s songs.
 What I can’t fathom is the audacity behind this disbelief.
-About to step into his 40th year of being in the music industry, Anu Malik has had sustained an innings that very few composers of his ilk would match.
+Having completed 40 years in the music industry, Anu Malik has sustained an innings that very few composers would match.

 Part of this distrust can be attributed to the composer’s boisterous (but honest, nevertheless) persona on television reality shows.
 The rest of the blame can obviously go to the infamous plagiarism charges.
 For once, the composer himself doesn’t bail himself out of it.
 I remember Anu Malik stating in an interview how several producers demanded him to recreate Hindi versions of certain popular western singles.
 And the result?
 Anu Malik ended up making two versions of Macarena – in Dhaal and Auzaar respectively.
 Although at the cost of what might sound like a defence, Anu Malik (often) improvised beautifully on the western originals as opposed to his peers Rajesh Roshan, Nadeem-Shravan, Bappi Lahiri, Anand-Milind, Pritam and the likes whose blatant lifts were never made for my taste buds.